How to do a compliance check: penalties for failure to comply with notices: Schedule 36 tax-related penalties

 However tax-related penalties are reserved for the most serious cases and they can only be decided by the Upper Tribunal on an application by an authorised officer.

-If you think that a tax-related penalty should be imposed you must discuss the case with your manager and then make a report to Central Policy, Tax Administration Advice (TAA) using IT05 found in SEES Forms and Letters before making the application to the upper tribunal.
+If you think that a tax-related penalty should be imposed, you must discuss the case with your manager and then make a report to (This content has been withheld because of exemptions in the Freedom of Information Act 2000) if the case involves indirect taxes, or (This content has been withheld because of exemptions in the Freedom of Information Act 2000) if the case involves direct taxes, using IT05 found in SEES Forms and Letters before making the application to the upper tribunal.

 Penalty assessment charges will be created on SAFE by the SAFE Nominee - see CH270500.